cfengine/documentation/reference/promise-types/processes.markdown

 tags: [reference, bundles, agent, promise types, processes, processes promises, promise types]
 ---

-Process promises refer to items in the system process table.
-Note that this is not the same as commands (which are instructions that CFEngine will execute).
-A process is a command in some state of execution (with a Process Control Block).
-Promiser objects here are patterns that are unanchored, meaning that they match line fragments in the system process table (see [Anchored vs. unanchored regular expressions](#Anchored-vs_002e-unanchored-regular-expressions)).
+Process promises refer to items in the system process table, i.e., a command in some state of execution (with a Process Control Block).
+Promiser objects are patterns that are unanchored, meaning that they match line fragments in the system process table.

-*Take care to note that process table formats differ between operating systems, and the use of simple patterns such as program-names is recommended.
-For more sophisticated matches, users should use the*`process_select`*feature.* For example, on many systems, the process pattern `"^cp"` may not match any processes, even though `"cp"` is running.
-This is because the process table entry may list `"/bin/cp"`.
-However, the process pattern `"cp"` will also match a process containing `"scp"`, so take care not to oversimplify your patterns (the PCRE pattern anchors `"\b"` and `"\B"` may prove very useful to you).

 ```cf3